“What do you mean they want a photograph of each of the Executive team members doing their hobby in the Annual Report? Work IS my hobby!”

 An effective, authentic brand is magnetic

 The more in alignment and authentic you are with your branding, the more powerful your branding becomes.
+Your brand has its own unique personality, and by embracing it you will feel more authentic in your marketing.

 When you are in full alignment with your branding, the right sort of clients are attracted to it, and the tyre kickers or the wrong kind of clients are repelled by it (which is precisely the way it should be!)